manticoresoftware/manticoresearch/src/auth/spec.md

 - Commands not explicitly listed under any permission are denied by default.
 - Users with the `admin` action are restricted to managing users and permissions.
 For other actions, such as `read`, `write`, or `schema`, explicit grants are required.
 - This list should be reviewed and updated regularly to ensure all possible SQL commands and endpoints are included.
-- Direct writes to `system.auth_users` and `system.auth_permissions` are restricted to daemon-internal auth handlers.
-Even users with the `admin` privilege should not be able to modify these tables directly to prevent corruption.
+- Direct reads and writes to `system.auth_users` and `system.auth_permissions` are restricted to daemon-internal auth handlers.
+Users should inspect and manage authentication data through `SHOW USERS`, `SHOW PERMISSIONS`, `SHOW TOKEN`, `CREATE USER`, `DROP USER`, `GRANT`, `REVOKE`, `SET PASSWORD`, `TOKEN`, and `RELOAD AUTH`.
+Even users with the `admin` privilege should not be able to access these tables directly to prevent credential exposure or storage corruption.

 #### Rule Resolution Strategy

-1. **Explicit Deny Takes Precedence**:
-   - If a user has a rule explicitly denying access to an action/target, that rule overrides all other rules that allow access.
-This ensures security by default.

-   **Example**:
-   - Rule 1: User `admin` is allowed to `read` on `*`.
-   - Rule 2: User `admin` is denied `read` on `restricted_table`.
-   - Result: Access to `restricted_table` is denied for `admin`.

-2. **Specificity Takes Precedence Over Wildcards**:
-   - Rules targeting a specific object (e.g., `restricted_table`) take precedence over wildcard rules (e.g., `*`).

-   **Example**:
+1. **Matching rules**:
+   - A rule matches when it has the same action as the attempted operation and its target matches the operation target.
+   - Target matching can be exact (for example, `restricted_table`) or wildcard-based (for example, `logs_*` or `*`).
+   - Exact and wildcard rules are both matching rules.
+Exactness does not let an allow rule bypass a matching deny rule.

+2. **Explicit deny takes precedence**:
+   - If any matching rule has `allow = false`, the action is denied.
+   - A matching wildcard deny also denies a more specific target, even if there is an exact allow for that target.
+   - This makes deny rules conservative and prevents accidental access through overlapping allow rules.

+   **Examples**:
    - Rule 1: User `readonly` is allowed to `read` on `*`.
    - Rule 2: User `readonly` is denied `read` on `sensitive_table`.
-   - Result: Access to `sensitive_table` is denied for `readonly`, but access to all other tables is allowed.
+   - Result: Access to `sensitive_table` is denied, but access to other tables is allowed.

-3. **Most Restrictive Rule Wins in Ties**:
-   - When two rules are equally specific, the more restrictive rule (deny) takes precedence.
-If both rules allow access, the one with the stricter budget (if applicable) applies.
+   - Rule 1: User `auditor` is denied `read` on `logs_*`.
+   - Rule 2: User `auditor` is allowed `read` on `logs_public`.
+   - Result: Access to `logs_public` is denied because the wildcard deny matches.

+3. **Allow applies only when no matching deny exists**:
+   - If no matching deny exists and one or more matching rules have `allow = true`, the action is allowed.
+   - Multiple matching allow rules do not change the authorization result.
+Budget data, when present, is metadata and does not affect authorization enforcement in this version.

    **Example**:
-   - Rule 1: User `custom_user` is allowed `write` on `mytable` with a budget of 500 queries/minute.
+   - Rule 1: User `reporter` is allowed to `read` on `reports_*`.
-   - Rule 2: User `custom_user` is allowed `write` on `mytable` with a budget of 1000 queries/minute.
+   - Rule 2: User `reporter` is allowed to `read` on `reports_public`.
-   - Result: The 500 queries/minute limit applies.
+   - Result: Access to `reports_public` is allowed.

-4. **Default Deny**:
+4. **Default deny**:
-   - If no rules match for a given user, action, and target, access is denied by default.
+   - If no matching rules exist for a given user, action, and target, access is denied by default.

 #### Rule Evaluation Algorithm

 When a user attempts an action, evaluate permissions in the following order:

 1. **Collect All Matching Rules**:
-   Identify all rules that apply to the user's action and target, including wildcard rules (e.g., `*`).
+   Identify all rules that apply to the user's action and target, including exact and wildcard target rules.

-2. **Sort Rules by Specificity**:
-   - Rules targeting specific objects (e.g., `table/mytable`) come before wildcards (`*`).
-   - Explicit denies (`allow = false`) come before allows (`allow = true`).
+2. **Apply Matching Denies First**:
+   - If any matching rule has `allow = false`, deny the action.
+   - Do not allow a more specific allow rule to override a matching wildcard deny.

-3. **Apply the First Matching Rule**:
+3. **Apply Matching Allows**:
-   - Process the sorted list of rules and stop at the first rule that applies.
-This ensures predictable and efficient resolution.
+   - If no matching deny exists and at least one matching rule has `allow = true`, allow the action.

+4. **Default Deny**:
+   - If neither a matching deny nor a matching allow exists, deny the action.

 #### Documentation and Transparency

 To help administrators understand the system, we should document the rule resolution strategy clearly.
 Examples and edge cases, such as the following should be included:

 1. Conflicting rules between `allow` and `deny`.
-2. Multiple budgets applying to the same user and action.
+2. Multiple matching allow rules with budget metadata.
 3. Behavior when no matching rules exist.

 ---